wri/wri_sites/README.txt

 permissions are enabled, access to this field is denied by default and explicit permissions should be granted to the proper user roles from the permissions administration page.
 On the other hand, when these options are disabled, field permissions are inherited from content view and/or edit permissions.
-In example, users allowed to view a particular content will also be able to view this field, and so on.
+In example, users allowed to view a particular node will also be able to view this field, and so on.

 REQUIREMENTS
 ============

-- Field module (Drupal core).
+- Field UI module (Drupal core).

 INSTALLATION